horse swimming

 Can All Horses Swim?

 Most horses are naturally good swimmers, but not all of them take to water easily.
 Some breeds, like Arabian horses, may feel more comfortable in the water, while larger breeds like draft horses might need more encouragement.
 Just like humans, horses have unique personalities.
-Some love the water, while others may hesitate.
+While many horses enjoy splashing around, some may feel unsure or cautious near water.
 With proper training and support, even a hesitant horse can learn to enjoy swimming.

 How Do Horses Swim?